pioneers/runtime/README.md

 6. (optional) To view `protobuf-c` documentation:
 	1. Install `doxygen`: `sudo apt-get -y install doxygen`
 	2. Repeat steps 5.i and 5.ii from above in the `protobuf-c` directory, then do `make html`
-	3. Then navigate to that directory in Explorer/Finder and open the HTML file by double clicking on it
+	3. Then navigate to that directory in Explorer/Finder and open the `html/index.html` file by double clicking on it

 #### To download and extract a `tar` file from the command line <a name="extract"> </a>
 First, download the tar archive into your current working directory with